In the opinion of Lachlan Falkner, new technologies may give a viable alternative to the stairlift.

-But a new alternative has come onto the market that offers many significant advantages. — the’real’ through floor lift that rises vertically.
+But a new alternative has come into the market that provides numerous important advantages. — the’real,’ upward-rising through-floor lift.

-Such domestic lifts are usually far more reliable than stairlifts, which can often break down leaving users potentially trapped upstairs or confined to the downstairs until the problem is fixed.
+Such household lifts are normally significantly more reliable than stairlifts, which can often break down leaving users possibly stuck upstairs or confined to the downstairs until the problem is addressed.

-And while stairlifts may seem to be the cheaper option, the difference is not always as clear cut as it appears.
-A bespoke curved stairlift could cost between £4,000 and £7,000 – while a home lift from Stiltz Lifts, for example, starts at less than £9,000.
-In addition, stairlifts also require regular servicing and maintenance depending on usage.
+And while stairlifts may seem to be the cheaper alternative, the difference is not always as clear cut as it appears.
+Stiltz Lifts, for example, offers a home lift for less than £9,000, while a custom curved stairlift can cost anywhere from £4,000 to $7,000.
+In addition, stairlifts also require regular servicing and maintenance based on usage.

-Stairlifts can often spoil the aesthetics of a home and be obtrusive.
-Domestic lifts, in comparison, can be fitted with an integrated curtain that simply slides over, making the lift seem like a windowed area.
-In fact, the lift car of Stiltz’s Vista Lift, its most recent product, is made of clear polycarbonate and has been designed to allow the lift to “dissolve” into a room’s decor without a trace.
+Stairlifts can often damage the appearance of a property and be conspicuous.
+Domestic lifts, in comparison, can be provided with an integrated curtain that simply slides over, making the lift seem like a windowed area.
+Stiltz’s Vista Lift, the company’s newest product, features a translucent polycarbonate lift car that was specifically designed to blend in with any room’s decor.

-Home lifts are much faster than stairlifts: they can take one passenger up to one floor in under 30 seconds, while stairlifts can take several minutes to transfer the user up and down the stairs.
+Home lifts are far faster than stairlifts: they can transport one passenger up to one storey in about 30 seconds, while stairlifts might take several minutes to transfer the person up and down the stairs.

-And unlike a stairlift, home lifts allow for more than one person to travel at one time.
-This means no one person has to be left at the bottom or top of the stairs while the other one uses the lift on their own.
-With a home lift, the user can move around their home independently and does not require any assistance getting on or off, as they often do with a stairlift.
-There is also no risk of falls with a lift in the home.
+Home lifts, in contrast to stairlifts, can accommodate more than one person at a time.
+This means no one person has to be left at the bottom or top of the steps while the other one uses the lift on their own.
+With a house lift, the user can walk around their home independently and does not require any assistance getting on or off, as they typically do with a stairlift.
+There is also no chance of falls with a lift in the home.

-Originally conceived in Australia and introduced to the UK in 2010, Stiltz Lifts’ version of the home lift does not use hydraulics.
+Originally invented in Australia and presented to the UK in 2010, Stiltz Lifts’ version of the home lift does not require hydraulics.
 Best of all, it does not require load bearing walls either.
-Instead it uses a dual rail system – the “stilts” – which is self-supporting, with the weight of it and the lift carried in compression through the rails and into the floor of the home.
+Instead, it makes use of a self-supporting dual rail system, or “stilts,” that carries the lift’s weight and the house’s floor’s weight in compression.
 No extra external mechanisms are required.

-With a footprint of just 0.62 sq m, the Stiltz lift should be able to be fitted almost anywhere in the home.
-As its shape is designed not to be a simple rectangle, it can go in a wide variety of locations such as a stairwell void, or from cupboard to cupboard.
-In a non-listed building, no planning permission is required for a installing a lift – just a standard building notice application.
+With a footprint of about 0.62 sq m, the Stiltz lift should be able to be put practically anyplace in the home.
+As its shape is designed not to be a standard rectangle, it may go in a wide variety of settings such as a stairwell void, or from cupboard to cupboard.
+In a non-listed building, no planning approval is necessary for a putting a lift – only a typical building notice application.

-All Stiltz home lifts need to be installed by professional builders, but, once the lift provider has taken a survey of the property, decided where the lift is going to go, and measured its outline on the floor the lift will be passing through, the company can supply any builder with templates of the design of the lift so they can quote for the work.
-These templates give a step-by-step guide on how to complete an installation.
+Installing a Stiltz home lift requires the services of a professional builder, but after the lift provider has completed a property survey, determined where the lift will go, and measured its outline on the floor through which it will pass, the company can provide templates of the lift’s design to any builder so that they can provide a quote for the job.
+These templates give a step-by-step guide on how to perform an installation.